nip10/tvshows-manager/README.md

 # About

 The structure chosen for this project is based on the MVC architecture, where there's a distinction between logic and data.
-This project is a way to test different tech and npm packages: from using gulp to build client and server code, to store sessions in redis.
+I went through the SSR aproach to make load times faster and because I felt it was more flexible at the time I started using Pug.
+This project is a way to test different tech and npm packages: from using gulp to build client and server code, to store sessions in redis and query a postgres db with knex.

 # Todo

-Since this was a "first approach" to some new concepts and tech (as mentioned above), there will be only a limited amount of features/corrections added in the future:
+At the moment, I'll be working on this project on a limited time.

+This is what I'll work on when I pick this project again:
+- Routes schema/naming
+- External email provider service
-- User profile (basic)
+- User profile (very basic)
-- Social authentication (Facebook)
-- Fix all the front-end CSS to match BEM rules
+- CSS BEM rules

 # What's missing